Live the childhood memory with Japanese anime exhibitions

 In Vietnam, there are certainly a large number of fans of Japanese manga and people who simply adore popular anime characters like Pokemon, Doreamon or Astroboy.

-The hobbyists are now given the chance to understand more about their favorites animated idols as well as their connection to Japanese cultural via a serial exhibition named “Japan – Kingdom of Characters”.
+Hobbyists are now afforded the opportunity to deepen their understanding of these beloved animated characters and their connection to Japanese culture through a serial exhibition titled “Japan – Kingdom of Characters.”

-The event is organized by Japan Foundation Center for Cultural Exchange in Vietnam with special exhibitions in three large cities including:
+This event is organized by the Japan Foundation Center for Cultural Exchange in Vietnam and features special exhibitions in three major cities, including:

 Location: Vietnam University of Fine Arts (66 Nguyen Thai Hoc Street, Dong Da District).